 Students with a Bachelor of Science degree from another accredited program who come to the J.B.
 Speed School of Engineering to pursue an advanced degree normally enter into a Master of Science (MS) or doctoral (PhD) program.
 In addition to the previously mentioned seven areas of specialization, a master’s program in Engineering Management is also offered by the Industrial Engineering Department.
 The Master of Science and Doctor of Philosophy degrees are available in all areas of specialization except for bioengineering which offers a PhD in Interdisciplinary Studies: Specialization in Translational Bioengineering.
 Information about these degrees and other advanced degrees awarded by the University of Louisville may be obtained from the Graduate Catalog.

 The conferring of degrees by the University of Louisville is conditioned upon timely completion of all requirements in the opinion of the Dean and faculty and issuance of appropriate formal documents by the Registrar, regardless of participation in commencement.

-The agency responsible for the accreditation of educational programs leading to degrees in engineering is the Engineering Accreditation Commission of ABET, originally known as the Accreditation Board for Engineering and Technology.
+The agency responsible for the accreditation of educational programs leading to degrees in engineering is the Engineering Accreditation Commission (EAC) of ABET.
 The purpose of accreditation is to identify those institutions which offer professional programs in engineering and demonstrate that the programs meet specified criteria.
 Accreditation of engineering programs began in 1932 and the University of Louisville’s engineering programs have been continuously accredited from this time.

 All accredited engineering programs must demonstrate that their students attain the following Student Outcomes: